p4lang/PI/README.md

 **This repository has submodules; after cloning it you should run `git submodule update --init --recursive`.**

+## Install script

+To use one script that installs all that PI needs and also intalls PI, use the script below.

+install-p4dev-p4runtime.sh

 ## Dependencies

 ### Base dependencies